Bendigo Braves: Women's team

-Having joined the competition in 1990, the Lady Braves did not reach the playoffs until 1996 when Bernie Harrower took over as head coach.
-Just two years later, Bendigo began a dynasty that would span ten years and include five SEABL Championships and two ABA National Championships.
+The Lady Braves played in the inaugural SEABL women's season in 1990 and then withdrew.
+They subsequently joined the Country Victorian Invitational Basketball League (CVIBL), where they won back-to-back championships in 1991 and 1992 and finished runners-up in 1993.
+They returned to the SEABL in 1994 and reached the playoffs for the first time in 1996 when Bernie Harrower took over as head coach.
+Just two years later, Bendigo began a dynasty that would span ten years and include five SEABL championships and two ABA National championships.